bambys/dms-api/README.md

-# dms-api
+# Introduction dms-api
-REST API using Spring Boot 3 (embedded Tomcat web server) and MS SQL Server as a storage
+REST API using Spring Boot 3 (embedded Tomcat web server) and MS SQL Server as a storage.

 # Installation
 Standard Maven project, it uses MS SQL Server for storing the data.
 SQL database should be called DMS.
 So application.properties has to be updated - name of the SQL Server plus credentials as below: